 What Is Feta Cheese?

-Feta is a soft brined cheese originally from Greece that’s salty and tangy.
+Feta cheese forms the base of the spread that’s going onto the board.
+It’s is a soft brined cheese originally from Greece that’s salty and tangy.
 Traditionally made from sheep’s milk, today you’ll find varieties made partially or totally from goat or cow milk.
 US made, Greek-style feta that you find at most groceries is made with cow’s milk.
 It’s milder than authentic Greek feta, and it is therefore a great option if you’re not sure whether everyone at your table likes feta cheese.

 You can find feta in blocks as well as already crumbled, but I suggest using a block for this recipe.
 When you get pre-crumbled or grated cheese at the store, there’s usually an additive to prevent the cheese from clumping up.
 The convenience of that is fine in some cases, but when melting or whipping cheese, it’s not ideal.

 Room temperature feta can be whipped into a creamy dip simply by running it through a food processor.
 Depending on the brand of feta, it can sometimes feel a little grainy, so I like to combine it with a little cream cheese.
 That gets mixed together along with lemon, olive oil, garlic, salt, and oregano.